akos-sereg/RecordedMock/README.md

 **1. Recording**

-You can record the behaviour of your original implementation by injecting a decorated instance of your original implementation, using RecordingMock.Create method.
+You can record the behaviour of your original implementation by injecting a decorated instance of that, using RecordingMock.Create method.
 The generated proxy instance will capture all input arguments and return values on your  implementation, as well as thrown exceptions.

 Example from RecordedMock.SampleWebApi (global.asax.cs)
 ```c#